 - Presence of autoantibodies in blood tests

 Pediatricians plan diabetes treatment according to the type of diabetes.
-Type 2 diabetes and prediabetes are conditions where high blood glucose levels are present, but not high enough to diagnose diabetes.
-They are often treated with lifestyle modification, such as a healthy diet and exercise.
+Type 2 diabetes and prediabetes are conditions often treated with lifestyle modification, such as a healthy diet and exercise.

 Treatment For Type 1 Diabetes In Children